Dubai Property Investment Guide

 Dubai New Builds: Growth & New Developments

-Off-plan or newly-completed developments are an important part of Dubai’s property landscape.
+Off-plan or newly-completed developments are an essential part of Dubai’s property landscape.
 Many developers offer attractive payment plans and early-buyer pricing.
 Investing early can yield capital appreciation once the project is delivered.
 That said, careful due diligence of the developer, completion timelines and post-handover service charges is essential.

 Off-Plan Investment in Dubai